 If you are on a really long trip and need to stop, rest and recharge batteries in a developed city, then Panama City is your best choice in the region.
 Due to the weather and

 #15 Panama city isn’t one of those capitals that you can easily skip, and use only to get in/out of the country (like San Jose in Costa Rica).
-In fact, Panama city has plenty to offer, with the Canal, Panama Viejo, Casco Viejo and the whole city vibe with lots of things going on all the time.
+In fact, Panama city has plenty to offer, with the Canal, Panama Viejo, Casco Viejo, and the whole city vibe with lots of things going on all the time.
 You should at very least spend two days in Panama City.

 Panama City is the only capital in the world that has a tropical Jungle within its limits.

-We have been to many amazing beaches: Koh Rong and Koh ta Kiev in Cambodia, Zlatni Rat in Croatia, Maya Bay in Thailand, the Perhentian islands in Malaysia, and so on, but NONE is as good as most in San Blas.
+We have been to many amazing beaches: Koh Rong and Koh ta Kiev in Cambodia, Zlatni Rat in Croatia, Maya Bay in Thailand, the Perhentian Islands in Malaysia, and so on, but NONE is as good as most in San Blas.

-In San Blas, what you see in the pictures is really what you get: hundreds of incredible small islands with bluest waters and really soft sand.
+In San Blas, what you see in the pictures is really what you get: hundreds of incredible small islands with the bluest waters and really soft sand.
 Plus, most of the time you only have to share them with a handful of people.
 If you are lucky, with no one!

 The Guna Yala are the indigenous people of the region where San Blas is located and they are mostly self-governing the area.
 To enter it, you even have to show your passport, as if you were entering a country within Panama.

-#18 If for some mysterious reason, you decide not going to San Blas but still want to explore beaches in Panama, then your best choice is probably Bocas del Toro.
+#18 If for some mysterious reason, you decide not to go to San Blas but still want to explore beaches in Panama, then your best choice is probably Bocas del Toro.
 Bocas del Toro, particularly Bocas town is popular for the party scene and energetic vibe.
 Yet, we found that there’s more to it.

 Bocas town is probably the biggest backpacker hub in Panama, but it’s still charming, particularly the view when we arrive by boat with all the houses on the hedge and over the sea.
 It’s also much cleaner than I expected it to be.
-We didn’t spent much time in Bocas town but did rent a bike and had a very pleasant ride through the island.
+We didn’t spend much time in Bocas town but did rent a bike and had a very pleasant ride through the island.
 If you have time, we strongly advise you to do the same.

 #19 Though, If you are looking for a more authentic and less crowded island, Bastimentos may be your answer.
-Don’t get us wrong, you still have many guest houses, hostels, hotels and even high-end resorts in Bastimentos, but the island is big and many wonderful sites have little to no people.
+Don’t get us wrong, you still have many guest houses, hostels, hotels, and even high-end resorts in Bastimentos, but the island is big and many wonderful sites have little to no people.